ARcKP98/Book_club/README.md

 - Macbook air(2560x1600)
 - iPhone 11 (320x568)
 <br>
-Chrome DevTools was used to check responsiveness with different screen sizes.
+Chrome DevTools was used to check responsiveness by emulating different screen sizes.
 This esnured that all the content was presented on the page as intended without any major misalignments.
 <br>

 ### User Goals Testing